-Many of these activities in the past have been public EV test drive events, community forums, the development of video content and the hosting of online webinars.
+Many of these activities in the past have been public EV test drive events, community forums, the development of video content, educational printed or online materials and the hosting of online webinars.
 Whichever education and outreach activity you propose to undertake in your application, we ask that you ensure safe COVID-19 practices.
 We have provided a list of ideas that may act as alternative ideas to in-person events and other gatherings (see Activities below).

 Please note that all in-person events should take into account, and plan for the latest public health advice related to COVID-19 from the BC Centre for Disease Control and will require information to be provided about deadlines for cancelling venue bookings.
-Please, take a look at the application form for more details.
+Please see the application form for more details.

 Applicants can apply for the following levels of funding: